 Mostly Whisky and Beer Anagrams

 Some of these really aren't very good.
-(Should I blame the alcohol for that?)
+(Should I blame alcohol for that?)
 They're just a bit of fun to remember some good drinks by.

 This is not the world of the raging drunk:

-To go on a bender = 'God!
-Beer at noon?!'
+To go on a bender = "God!
+Beer at noon?!"

 Drinking to excess = Corks exit ends.